MicrosoftDocs/biztalk-docs/his/core/process-structure-and-scheduling2.md

 manager: "anneta"
 ---
 # Process Structure and Scheduling
-The primary thread of execution within a [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] SNALink is under the complete control of the Base.
+The primary thread of execution within a Host Integration Server SNALink is under the complete control of the Base.
 The Base schedules the SNALink by calling predefined entry points, which the IHV link support code must provide.

  The IHV link support code can spawn extra threads of execution; however, the Base is not reentrant.
 The IHV code must ensure that only a single thread is executing within the Base at any moment in time.